zhenyulin/twitter-bot/README.md

 * `yarn` to install depedencies
 * get relevant credentials to fill up a `.env` file based on `.env.template`
 * `yarn dev` to start the dev server, hot reload available
+* fill out the twitter accounts you would like to imitate in `src/app`
+* visit `localhost:3000/model` to generate the model
+* import the generated model in `src/app`
+* visit `localhost:3000` to check the generated tweet

 ## Deployment
 * setup [apex/up](https://github.com/apex/up)